The Future of the Semiconductor Industry

 Traditionally, manufacturers have used one of three common semiconductor materials: germanium, silicon, and gallium arsenide.
+Go in depth on semiconductor materials.
 Discovered in 1886, germanium was the “original” semiconductor.
 However, germanium fell from grace after manufacturers realized silicon cost significantly less.

 Silicon’s four valence electrons allow it to conduct electricity at high temperatures.
 On top of that, silicon is the second-most abundant element on Earth—making it the most widely used semiconductor material.
 Silicon also has strong mechanical properties in its crystalized form, silicon dioxide.

 When manufacturers need to amplify high-frequency signals, they use a compound called gallium arsenide.
 While a powerful semiconductor, gallium arsenide costs significantly more to manufacture than alternatives.